 Technology bloggers in Uganda are increasing every year and it is becoming very hard for new bloggers to become famous.
 There’s no Ugandan blogger who doesn’t really want to become famous.

-Before you think of becoming a popular tech blogger in Uganda, there several things you should first put in place such as;
+But before you think of becoming a popular tech blogger in Uganda, there are several things you should first put in place such as;

 - Being a hard worker